 |5-7 Days after Last Drink||When the fifth day is reached, typically most people see symptoms begin to taper, although it is possible for symptoms to last up to 10 days and beyond.
 After that, some Post Acute Withdrawl Symptoms can occur for months after the alcohol detox process.|

-When you enter an inpatient detox program such as the one offered by Pax House in Pasadena, CA, you can expect to be treated in a comfortable, safe environment that is monitored 24/7 by medical staff.
+When you enter an inpatient detox program such as the one offered by alcohol rehab Pax House in los angeles, CA, you can expect to be treated in a comfortable, safe environment that is monitored 24/7 by medical staff.
 Many people avoid detox because of the fear of withdrawal, but a detox program for alcohol is the safest option when quitting.
 Most detox programs last 7-10 days for alcohol specifically but can be extended or shortened based on your personal situation.
 If you have identified that you have an alcohol addiction, detox is really the safest option with the risk of death during withdrawal as a real threat.
 A good detox program typically offers medications, prepared meals, snacks, television, massages and other relaxing activities to assist with your withdrawals.
 The goal of any alcohol detox program is to successfully rid your body of alcohol once and for all.

 Medical detox programs for alcohol use a combination of medications to help you feel as comfortable as possible during the process.
 Some typical medications specific to alcohol include:

 Typically when someone completes a detox program, it will be suggested to enter a residential inpatient facility.
-Inpatient drug rehab programs like Pax House near Pasadena will offer programs that typically last 30-90 days depending on each person's unique situation.
+Inpatient drug & alcohol rehab programs like Pax House near Pasadena will offer programs that typically last 30-90 days depending on each person's unique situation.
 While inpatient, clients can expect to attend daily groups and individual sessions.
 A variety of therapies are used throughout the course of treatment such as cognitive behavioral therapy, relapse prevention, life skills education, group therapy, addiction education, neurofeedback, EMDR for trauma, creative arts therapy, music therapy, 12 step integration, and more.
 Combining treatment methods helps professionals utilize the best options for each client.
 What works for one, may not always work for someone else, so seek treatment at a program that does use a variety of therapies.